StephenCleary/ArcDb/doc/storage-engine/new-database.md

 ## The Bootstrap Transaction

-ArcDb will create 4 new folios, all of which are metadata: one header, plus one root node each for LPN-FO, FO-LPN, and FFO.
-There are no data pages and no metadata freelist pages in a newly-created database.
+ArcDb will create 8 new folios, all of which are metadata: one header, plus one root node each for LPN-FO, FO-LPN, FFO, and FLPN, plus 3 freelist pages.
+There are no data pages in a newly-created database.